-- 74. Jeremy has a new client.
+- 74) Jeremy has a new client.
 He has identified a research question that relates to a transaction that the client completed several months ago.
 This type of research question will primarily involve:

-- A. open facts.
+- A) new facts.

-- B. new facts.
+- B) old facts.

-- C. old facts.
+- C) closed facts.

-- D. closed facts.
+- D) open facts.

-- E. None of the above.
+- E) None of the choices are correct.